lisawilliams/lisa/_posts/2017-09-02-Creating-A-Companion-RSS-Reader.markdown

 One of the things I learned from those early experiences was that writing a good blog came from reading widely.
 Inspired by [Dave Winer's River of News](http://scripting.com/river), I wanted to create my own river of sources, just like I used to have.

 I had hoped to make mine public, the way Dave does.
 I haven't quite got there yet.
-The app I'm using, TinyTinyRSS (ttrss) reminds me a lot of FeedDemon, my longtime favorite desktop RSS app -- it's just that it's hosted on the web.
+The codebase I'm using as a starting point, TinyTinyRSS (ttrss) reminds me a lot of FeedDemon, my longtime favorite desktop RSS app -- it's just that it's hosted on the web.
 I have to log into it to see anything.
 The use case is one user reading the most recent updates from their favorite news sources privately.
 Still, I did manage to get a web-based RSS reader up and running by forking, cloning, and setting up the codebase myself, and I thought I'd document how I did it.

  For those of you who have not heard of RSS, it is a file format that has a machine-readable version of a blog or other online news source's stories.
 The feed for this blog looks like this: